Liu Xiaodong (footballer): Manager career

 At June 2021, Liu joined Chinese Women's Super League club Changchun Dazhong Zhuoyue as first team assistant coach.

 On 21 January 2025, Liu joined China League One club Nanjing City as assistant coach.

+On 1 January 2026, Liu joined China League One club Changchun Yatai as assistant coach.

 International career

 Liu Xiaodong was called up to the senior Chinese squad to take part in a friendly against Honduras on March 29, 2011 and went on to make his debut when he came on as a late substitute for Hao Junmin in a 3-0 victory.